Abdulazeez1010/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The twentieth script replaces A and c with Z and e respectively The twenty-first script removes all letters c and C The twenty-second script reverses its input
-The twenty-third script displays all users and their home directories, sorted by users.
+The twenty-third script displays all users and their home directories, sorted by users The twenty-fourth script finds all empty files and directories in the current directory and all sub-directories